mercwar/CYBORG-LIVE-GIT-BROWSER/readme.md

 ## 1️⃣ Download the Browser

 - [Click Here](https://github.com/mercwar/CYBORG-LIVE-GIT-BROWSER/releases/tag/CYLB) to Download the ZIP archive from this repository.
-- Extract it anywhere on your apache or web host.
+- Extract it anywhere in your github.io, Apache or Hosted Web Server.

 ## 2️⃣ Configure `config.json`
 Update the file with your GitHub information: